cHARITY BROWN GRIFFIN

 Dr. Griffin’s research program examines cultural and contextual factors that contribute to Black youths’ development.
 Her work integrates principles from multiple disciplines (school psychology; developmental psychology; education) to elucidate how Black youths’ experiences with race-related processes in schools and communities, influence educational and psychological outcomes.
 Her research on topics, including racial identity, racial socialization, racial discrimination, school racial climate, race-related stress and trauma, school engagement and youth participatory action research, has been published in popular media outlets such as Successful Black Parenting Magazine and PBS Kids, and peer-reviewed journals such as Journal of School Psychology, Psychology in the Schools, Journal of Black Psychology, Journal of Child and Family Studies, Journal of Applied School Psychology, Sex Roles and others.
 She has received numerous awards and honors for her work including the American Educational Research Association-Society for Research in Child Development Fellowship in Middle Childhood Education and Development.
 Dr. Griffin has also served as an advisor and consultant for local and national organizations, programs and media outlets.

-Dr. Griffin has been been married to her life partner, Maurice Griffin, for 9 years.
-Together, they parent their 3 children - ages 5 years old, 4 years old and 1 year-old - and their Chihuahua-Pomeranian mix, Simba.
+Dr. Griffin has been been married to her life partner, Maurice Griffin, for 11 years.
+Together, they parent their 4 children under age 8 and their Chihuahua-Pomeranian mix, Simba.